Éminence grise

-An éminence grise ([eminɑ̃s ɡʁiz]) or grey eminence is a powerful decision-maker or adviser who operates "behind the scenes", or in a non-public or unofficial capacity.
+An éminence grise ([eminɑ̃s ɡʁiz]) or gray eminence is a powerful decision-maker or advisor who operates covertly in a nonpublic or unofficial capacity.

-This phrase originally referred to François Leclerc du Tremblay, the right-hand man of Cardinal Richelieu.
-Leclerc was a Capuchin friar who was renowned for his beige robe attire, as beige was termed "grey" in that era.
-The style His Eminence is used to address or refer to a cardinal in the Roman Catholic Church.
-Although Leclerc never achieved the rank of cardinal, those around him addressed him as such in deference to the considerable influence this "grey" friar held over "His Eminence the Cardinal".
-As a result, the term grey cardinal has also been used.
+The original French phrase referred to François Leclerc du Tremblay, the right-hand man of Cardinal Richelieu, the de facto ruler of France.
+Leclerc was a member of the Order of Friars Minor Capuchin and wore the gray-colored robe of that Franciscan order, which led them to use the familiar nickname the "Grayfriars" in the names of many Franciscan friaries throughout Medieval Europe.
+The precise color was less significant than its unmistakable contrast with the brilliant red worn by Richelieu as cardinal.
+The style "Your Eminence" or "His Eminence" is used to address or refer to a cardinal in the Catholic Church.
+Although Leclerc was never raised to the rank of cardinal, those around him addressed him as "eminence" as if he were one in deference to his close association with "His Eminence the Cardinal Richelieu".

-Leclerc is referred to in several popular works.
-Aldous Huxley wrote an English biography of Leclerc entitled Grey Eminence.
-There is also an 1873 painting by Jean-Léon Gérôme, L'Éminence Grise, which depicts him descending the grand staircase of the Palais Cardinal and the deference shown to him by others present.
+Leclerc is referred to in several popular works such as a biography by Aldous Huxley.
+An 1873 painting by Jean-Léon Gérôme, L'Éminence grise, depicts him descending the grand staircase of the Palais-Royal–originally called the Palais-Cardinal when it was built for Richelieu in the 1630s–engrossed in reading a book as an array of courtiers bow deeply towards him.
+The painting won the Medal of Honor at the 1874 Paris Salon.
 Leclerc is referred to in Alexandre Dumas' The Three Musketeers as the character Father Joseph, a powerful associate of Richelieu and one to be feared.